patrick-llgc/Learning-Deep-Learning/paper_notes/deep_active_learning_lidar.md

 #### Technical details
 - One way to evaluate quality of predictive uncertainty is **sparsification plot**.
 A well-estimated predictive uncertainty should correlate with the true error.
 And by gradually removing the predictions with high uncertainty, the average error over the rest of the predictions will decrease.
+	- If correct, the sparsification plot should be monotonically decreasing.

 #### Notes